 mouse1

-Hi.
+Hi!
 I'm Ryan.
-I'm a software developer and reverse engineer, currently working on KovaaK's and tooling for it.
+I'm a software developer and reverse engineer, most recently working on KovaaK's and tooling for it.

-I've worked in C++, Python, C, x86 assembly, Perl and PHP, in decreasing order of recency and general comfort.
-I've played with a range of other languages and made minor contributions to the Raku language (called Perl6 at the time), but not built anything serious with them.
+I've worked in C, x86 assembly, C++, Python, Perl and PHP, in decreasing order of recency and general comfort.
+I've played with a range of other languages and made minor contributions to the Raku language (called Perl6 at the time).

 I enjoy reverse engineering old videogames and malware, and solving crackmes.
 I'm a big fan of high performance software, the less unnecessary frills the better.
-I spend most of my time working in the terminal.
+I spend most of my time working in the terminal, and am currently working on several personal projects.

 I enjoy acquiring new skills and have spent some considerable time aim training.
 I held several world records in KovaaK's tracking scenarios between 2018 and 2020.
 The scores I was proudest of were on Air1, Cata IC Fast Strafes2, and lgc3 Reborn Varied3 (although I don't think that one was a world record even at the time).